 How that applies to individual human beings is that each of us is conscious of a relatively few things, but what we are unconscious of could be described as pretty much infinitely vast.
 What we don’t know is a LOT more than what we do know.
 And what we do know we probably do not know fully.
 Rather we capture as best we can mental images of what we are becoming aware of.
 And it seems to me that the way our minds organize those images has a lot to do with why it is hard to do the right thing.

-As I understand it, images in our minds that are similar naturally arrange themselves in clusters.
+As I understand it, images in our minds that are similar naturally arrange themselves into clusters.
 And any particular cluster of images that gets very big also gets complex.
 So complex, in fact, that it begins to develop a personality.

 A simple example of this is sailors who spend so much time thinking about their ship that “she” takes on personhood, complete with virtues and fickle behavior.
 They talk to her, court her favor, and in times of stress plead with her to be strong, or gentle, or forgiving.
 Similar relationships almost always develop as well between sailors and the clusters of images that have coalesced in their minds into personalities corresponding to the wind and sea.
 An emotionally comforting benefit of this process is that it allows us to feel personally involved with the events of our lives.
 Allows us to feel engaged with, and therefore possibly have some influence upon, what happens to us.
 It’s all not just accidental.
 Someplace, somewhere there is “someone” we can appeal to for help or mercy.
 And it is here, I think, that we go off the rails and doing the right thing generally goes out the window.